-Policing and public safety is the fastest-growing cost for municipalities - surpassing even health care - and now exceeds 20 per cent of spending.
+Policing and public safety is the fastest-growing cost for municipalities and now exceeds 20 per cent of spending.
 Without a new approach, these costs will push property ratepayers to the breaking point and restrict the delivery of other essential services in local communities.